-Our first challenge was to link the legacy databases (and 40+ small databases within each) so that the Secretary of State’s staff had a single method and location for performing updates and avoiding inconsistencies.
-We integrated the Microsoft exchange servers so users could view a comprehensive calendar of events, instead of searching multiple websites.
+Our first challenge was to connect the legacy databases (and the 40-plus smaller databases housed within each of those) so that the Secretary of State’s staff had a single method and location for performing updates and avoiding inconsistencies in information.
+We integrated the Microsoft Exchange servers so citizens could view a comprehensive calendar of events instead of searching multiple websites.

 Next, the Secretary of State’s staff frequently updated public-facing content and needed an easy-to-use content management system (CMS).
 Based on the client’s needs, we built a system in Umbraco – a stable, open source CMS that allows team members with a wide range of technical skills to quickly and easily update content.

 To ensure user success with the new system, we led onboarding and training sessions to create user confidence and lead to a seamless handoff between client and partner.
 With a new, easy-to-use website the Secretary of State’s office now keeps Vermonters updated via an intuitive CMS that provides timely and accurate information.